Global Business Institute for Societal Responsibility

 World-Ready Business Graduates

-With nearly 200 students (graduate and undergraduate) pursuing international business programs or concentrations within the School of Management and Business, it's clear that our students recognize important shifts toward a global economy.
+With nearly 200 students (graduate and undergraduate) pursuing international business programs or concentrations within The Bill Munday School of Business, it's clear that our students recognize important shifts toward a global economy.

 The Global Business Institute for Societal Responsibility, launched at St. Edward's University in 2009, takes an innovative approach to study abroad by finding business projects with a social justice focus in other countries.